RobertSevik/FEI-Quanta-400F-HDF5-Data-Extraction/README.md

 The h5py library is a modified version of the Numpy library that deals specifically with this file format.
 This library will have to be enabled using the Command window/PowerShell Prompt.
 Type in the command (cmd).
 Then type (pip install h5py).

-You can check the two downloads working in Python by importing the libraries and then printing their version using the line (print('library_name'._version_)) *the word version is surrounded by underscores, I realized that does not pop up on the ReadMe*
+You can check the two downloads working in Python by importing the libraries and then printing their version using the line (print('library_name'._version_))
+*The word version is surrounded by underscores, I realized that does not pop up on the ReadMe*

 The HDF5 file is a more complicated version of a standard Python dictionary meaning that values in the document are essentially stored as key-value pairs.
 Below I will outline the structure of a generic HDF5 file that the FEI Quanta F400 outputs.

 The final file containing everything is named internally as '/'.
-This is called the root.
+This is called the root, essentially the container that contains everything else.

 In the case of our microscope, there are two groups within the root: Aquisition0 and Aquisition1.
 Aquisition0 is the TIFF image and Aquisition1 is the CSV-esque data table.